andrewcparnell/mda_course/README.md

-# 2 day course: Introduction to Missing data analysis
+# Training course: Introduction to Missing Data Analysis

 ## About